Loading NuWatt Energy...

 Estimates based on average 2026 TX solar pricing, 5.3 peak sun hours/day, 0.5%/year panel degradation, 3%/year electricity rate increase, and TX property tax exemption (Tax Code §11.27).
 Actual costs vary by installer, roof condition, and system configuration.
 Section 25D residential ITC expired Dec 31, 2025 — $0 federal tax credit for cash/loan purchases.

-If your Fort Worth electricity bill is $160/mo, your Propel payment is approximately $144/mo — saving roughly 10% from day one.
-The payment is fixed and predictable, unlike utility rates that increase 3-5% annually.
+If your Fort Worth electricity bill is $160/mo, your Propel payment is approximately $144/mo.
+The payment is fixed and predictable, unlike utility rates that increase 3-5% annually in the ERCOT market.

-Common questions about solar panel costs in Fort Worth.
+Common questions about solar panel costs and installation in Fort Worth.

-Solar costs and incentives in Dallas — same Oncor territory, Dallas County tax rate.
+Solar costs in Dallas — same Oncor territory, Dallas County tax rate.

 Read guideComplete guide to REP buyback rates including TXU retail-match details.